Skip to main content

 • 5% or more of Area of Interest with motion → alerts!

-A small bird that flies through the Area of interest may only cover about 5% of the region covered.
-You would need a higher Motion Sensitivity value of at least 95% (100% - 5%) to trigger an alert for an event covering this small region.
+A small bird flying through the Area of Interest may cover only about 5% of the region.
+To trigger an alert for such a small event, set the Motion Sensitivity value to at least 95% (100% - 5%).

-On the other hand, a larger car passing by may cover as much as 50% of the region of interest.
-In this case, a lower Motion Sensitivity value of 50% (100% - 50%) or higher would trigger an alert.
+A larger car passing through may cover up to 50% of the region.
+In this case, set the Motion Sensitivity value to 50% (100% - 50%) or higher to trigger an alert.

 The Motion sensitivity and Minimum event duration for trigger sliders can be used to minimize the alerts that are generated due to trivial motion.
 When these values are set, a rough estimate of the number of alerts that will be generated per day can be seen from the bar chart as shown below.
 For example, decreasing the Motion Sensitivity from 100% to 56% would reduce the number of alerts that would be generated per day from 168 alerts to 21 alerts.